 Negotiations with the commercial publisher Elsevier about its fees have been particularly difficult, resulting in many German scientists losing access to Elsevier journals.
 For this reason, I now avoid publishing in Elsevier journals, and I avoid reviewing papers submitted to those journals.

-If you are a student from another university: note that I cannot accept any applications for summer internships, and I do not respond to them.
+If you are a student looking for an internship in the summer vacation: sorry, I cannot accept any applications for summer internships.

 | Herman Haverkort

-If you would like to meet my in the office, please make an appointment by e-mail.
+If you would like to meet me in the office outside the regular consultation hours, please make an appointment by e-mail to make sure that I am there for you.
 I am usually in the office in the morning.